LeszczynskiK/CMakeInitialisation/README.md

 5. Generate cmake compilation files: cmake . . (. this directory, . this overhead directory)

-6. If generated, build your project: cmake --build
+6. If generated, build your project: cmake --build . (. this directory - build here!)

 7. If build, you can run your program by ./name_of_program Name of program is written in add_executable(name_of_program, ....)